Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md

    make all XSA_PATH=<path/to/base_platform/> # to specify the XSA file path
    ```

-2. To clean the generated files, please run
+2. To clean the generated files, run the command

    ```bash
    make clean